pixo2000/Apps/Spacer/notes.md

 test sys scan on planet etc

 check if all commands work after refactor and new commnd system; remove coords and remove not used code

+functions that are used by multiple commands should be moved

+fix moving to current coords returning error

+new move animation pls